Cancel anytime

 Competitive Landscape

-Oracle faces intense competition in the cloud market from AWS, Azure, and GCP.
-It competes with SAP in enterprise applications and Microsoft in databases.
-Oracle's strength lies in its large enterprise customer base and comprehensive product portfolio.
-Its challenges include catching up in cloud adoption and competing on price.
+Oracle faces intense competition in the cloud market.
+Its advantages include its established enterprise customer base and comprehensive product portfolio.
+Its disadvantages include its slower cloud adoption and complex product portfolio.

 Major Acquisitions